sawad26/ask-juliana/juliana-kb.md

 - Clinical Implementation Director (Juliana-employed)
 - Program Manager (Juliana-employed)

-Note: The VICP pod at Vanderbilt is the proof-of-concept model only — not replicated exactly at other sites.
-The standard pod above is the canonical structure for new deployments.
+Note: The VICP pod at Vanderbilt is the proof-of-concept model.
+The Juliana standard pod above is the generalized deployment structure for new sites.
+Role mix at any given site may vary; this list is the canonical starting point.

 Operating structure:
 - Shared workroom on patient unit (Command Center)